bitnami/containers/bitnami/opensearch/README.md

-# Bitnami package for OpenSearch
+# Bitnami Secure Image for OpenSearch

 ## What is OpenSearch?